 CAMPER ELIGIBILITY POLICY

 All acceptances of applications are conditional.
-Specifically, CIW reserves the right to accept or deny applications or defer admission on-site or prior to attendance should it later become aware that the initial application was inaccurate or the camper's health has severely declined or upon demonstration that a camper does not meet the applicable eligibility criteria.
-All deferrals or revocation of admission must be approved by CIW Executive Director.
+Specifically, CIW reserves the right to accept or deny applications or defer admission on-site or before attendance should it later become aware that the initial application was inaccurate or the camper's health has severely declined, or upon demonstration that a camper does not meet the applicable eligibility criteria.
+All deferrals or revocations of admission must be approved by CIW Executive Director.

 Essential Eligibility Requirements for Camp Admission: